MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

     - Save and check for errors.
 Correct any if needed.

     - Go live.
+(If you recieve a pop-up, click OK.)

 7. Update content settings.

-    - Navigate to Content Settings in the Templates section and select the default content settings record.
+    - Navigate to **Content Settings** in the Templates group and select the default content settings record.
 You will need to stop the entity record before you can update.
 Add the following: